 Researchers are learning more and more about vitamin D and new information is constantly available.
 I find a great source of information is the Vitamin D Council, and I follow them on Facebook to keep up to date.

 If you are concerned about your vitamin D status then you can ask your GP to test you.
-Or you can be tested privately for as little as £25.
+Or you can be tested privately.
 Contact me for more information